 Step Four: Attaching the Rod Holders

-Align both outriggers so they are in the same position and run parallel to the kayak.
-Mark the rod holder mounts, drill the four holes and install the hardware that’s included.
+Align both outriggers to be in the same position and run parallel to the kayak.
+Mark the rod holder mounts, drill the four holes, and install the included hardware.

 Adjusting Your New DIY Kayak Outriggers

 Sometimes you won’t want your outriggers down and with the adjustable rod holders, all you have to do is loosen the knob on the side, lift the outrigger, and tighten the knob back down.

 I find this useful if I have a long paddle to get to where I want to fish.
 I can keep them up and out of the way and then lower them when I’m ready to stand up and start fishing.